Directories

 INTRODUCTION

 There are two Family and Medical Leave Acts that apply to employment at Gallaudet University: the D.C.
 Family and Medical Leave Act and the Federal Family and Medical Leave Act.
-The Acts are essentially the same (exceptions are noted below) and assure employees job-protected, unpaid leave for several specific purposes as long as certain conditions are met.
-Appropriate paid leaves are substituted for unpaid leave.
+The Acts are essentially the same (exceptions are noted below) and provide employees with job-protected, unpaid leave for several specific purposes, as long as certain conditions are met.
+Paid leave is substituted for unpaid leave.
 Where there are differences in the Acts, Gallaudet must provide the employee with the provisions that are the most liberal.
 In general, however, Gallaudet’s leave benefits are even more generous than what is required by the Acts.
-Employees should refer to the following leave policies/guidelines:

 PURPOSES OF LEAVE